thomastrinn/container-db-backup/README.md

-This shell script backs up all PostgreSQL databases running in Docker containers.
+This shell script backs up all dockerized databases.
 It saves the backups to a backup directory and deletes backups older than a specified number of days.
+The script automatically detects containers by image names, so as long as the container is running an image with a supported database, the script will be able to backup the database.

+## Supported Databases

+Currently, the script supports backups for PostgreSQL databases.

 ## Dependencies